-Australia have produced some brilliant cricketers over the years across all departments.
+Australia has produced some brilliant cricketers over the years across all departments.

 Many terrific fast bowlers have come from Down Under, with some ending their careers as the finest exponents of fast bowling.
-So let’s take a look at the Top 10 fast bowlers from Australia.
+So let’s take a look at the Top 10 Australian fast bowlers of all time.

 Ray Lindwall was one of the greatest pacers during the 1950s.
 A former rugby player, Lindwall was known for his immense pace and swing.
 He took 228 wickets from 61 Tests, including 12 five-wicket hauls.
 His best bowling in tests was 7/38 against India at Adelaide in 1948.